olozovoi/wix-test/README.md

 As I already stated in [`Generator`](#generator) section, there is generation algorithm that theoretically is better than present one.
 Would be nice to write it, run some benchmark to compare.

 ## Tests
 First of all, for `model` I could verify that `Board#move` actually does the right thing with few unit tests.
+Also in case of different implementations I could test that `Board#flat` returns correct iterator.

 For `engine` I could test that `GameRuntime` handles `Command`s properly.
 Current implementation of `Generator` is correct by construction(well, at least theoretically), but to be sure that I wrote it correctly I could write some tests.
 But generally speaking each `Generator` implementation should be tested on solvability.
 That is, generator must generate solvable board.
 Moreover, it can be one test which works on `Generator` and I can supply there any implementation I need.